w4ester/ground-truth/README.md

 - **Issues**: [GitHub Issues](https://github.com/w4ester/ground-truth/issues)
 - **Discussions**: [GitHub Discussions](https://github.com/w4ester/ground-truth/discussions)

-## 🙏 Acknowledgments
+## Acknowledgments

-Created to solve the "context loss" problem when working with AI coding assistants.
-Inspired by the challenges of maintaining large codebases with multiple AI sessions.
+Created to solve the "context loss" problem when working with coding assistants.
+Inspired by the challenges of maintaining large codebases in real life before ai tools but now with llms it is even more reason to build.

 ---

-**Remember**: Good documentation is the ground truth of your codebase! 📚
+**Remember**: Good documentation is the ground truth of a codebase.